DangHa/commodity_shipping/README.md

 ## Description
-This system was created to help drivers can maximise their income in each their shipments For example: a driver has a plan travelling from Hanoi,Vietnam to HoChiMinh city, Vietnam by a 4-seat car.
+This system was created to help drivers can maximise their income in each their shipments For example: a driver has a plan travelling from Hanoi,Vietnam to HoChiMinh,Vietnam by a 4-seat car.
 He uses Uber to fill up the three rest seats, but the luggage compartment is still not filled up.
 This system will help this driver to fill up the rest capacity of the car which means he can optimise the money for each travel.

 How it works.
-It a driver has still 100 (Kg) and 100 (M^3) for his car.
+If a driver has still 100 (Kg) and 100 (M^3) for his car.
 He will register the information of this shipment on the system, then this information will be shown for users who has packages to choose if this travel fit with their demand.

 The information of 1 shipment consists: <br/>
     -, Starting point <br/>